zhygit2020/ncRNAInter/main/README.md

 ##### 1.3 Generate the RNA feature representations by executing the following command:
 ```
-Algorithm for RNA feature representation will be updated later
+Algorithm for RNA feature representation will be updated soon
 ```
 ##### 1.4 Apply K-Fold training and validating on the processed data by executing the following command:
 ```